rolspace/www.rolandoramos.tech/_posts/2014-11-03-iqueryable-all-vs-any-vs-singleordefault.markdown

 </table>
 </div>

-In the second run, I executed the program assuming that there is a match in the table:
+On the second run, I executed the program assuming that there is a match in the table:

 <div class="table-responsive">
 <table class="table table-bordered">